Serious Fraud Office launches investigation into Labour Party donations from 2017

 However, it is remaining tight-lipped over its details.

-The SFO said in a statement this afternoon that it is presently conducting four investigations over electoral funding allegations.
+The SFO did say it is presently conducting four investigations over electoral funding allegations.

-A fifth matter - the National Party donations case - that the agency investigated relating to electoral funding is now before the courts.

-"We consider that making the current announcement is consistent with our past practice in this area of electoral investigations and in the public interest," the SFO's director Julie Read said.
+"We consider that making the current announcement is consistent with our past practice in this area of electoral investigations and in the public interest," SFO director Julie Read said.

-In the interests of transparency and consistency, the SFO announced the commencement of all these investigations, she said.
+In the interests of transparency and consistency, the SFO announced the commencement of all these investigations, she added.

-The investigation, the agency said in its statement, was also not an indication of guilt.

-"In order to commence an investigation, the Serious Fraud Office Act requires that the director must have reasonable grounds to believe that a relevant offence may have been committed.
-The director does not have to be satisfied that an offence has been committed."

 Read More